Join the 'Chorioditis' group to help and get support from people like you.

 Posted 14 Jul 2016 by Drugs.com

 WEDNESDAY, July 13, 2016 – Routine eye checkups often pick up unnoticed problems, particularly in older adults, a new study says.
 "In asymptomatic patients, comprehensive routine optometric eye examinations detect a significant number of new eye conditions and/or results in management changes," said the study's author, Elizabeth Irving, and her colleagues from the University of Waterloo in Ontario, Canada.
 More than half of people with no new symptoms or vision problems receive new prescriptions or treatment changes as a result of routine eye exams, the researchers found.
 The need for vision prescription changes was found for two out of five people, the study noted.
 Meanwhile, 16 percent were diagnosed with a new eye condition and 31 percent had a change in their ongoing care, researchers found.
 The study included data on nearly 6,400 patients who visited a university eye clinic over ...
 Read more

-Related support groups: Eye Conditions, Glaucoma, Cataract, Glaucoma (Open Angle), Macular Degeneration, Uveitis, Iritis, Keratitis, Optic Nerve Disorder, Ocular Herpes Simplex, Macular Edema, Corneal Abrasion, Retinal Disorders, Corneal Ulcer, Glaucoma/Intraocular Hypertension, Diagnosis and Investigation, Chorioretinitis, Strabismus, Vitreomacular Adhesion, Glaucoma (Narrow Angle)
+Related support groups: Eye Conditions, Glaucoma, Cataract, Macular Degeneration, Glaucoma (Open Angle), Uveitis, Iritis, Keratitis, Optic Nerve Disorder, Corneal Abrasion, Ocular Herpes Simplex, Retinal Disorders, Macular Edema, Corneal Ulcer, Glaucoma/Intraocular Hypertension, Diagnosis and Investigation, Chorioretinitis, Strabismus, Myopia, Diabetic Macular Edema

 Posted 21 Jun 2016 by Drugs.com